Having a tax preparer you can trust and rely on is a beneficial relationship anyone can benefit from.

 Some people may be considering using a tax service such as H&R Block, Liberty Tax, or some other retail-type/franchise tax preparer.

 I’d like to leave you with a few things to think about.

-First, you are generally “stuck” with someone who is going to prepare you individual income taxes.
+First, you are generally “stuck” with someone who is going to prepare your individual income taxes.

-Another issue with these people doing your tax return is the fact that they may have simply taken an 8-week course in order to get that job.
+Another issue with these people doing your tax return is the fact that they may have simply taken an 8-week course to get that job.